-Group to help Chicago clear pot arrests before legalization
+Group to help Chicago clear pot arrests during legalization

 SPRINGFIELD, Ill.
-(AP) — A nonprofit with the technology to analyze criminal records nearly automatically will help the county that includes Chicago clear tens of thousands of convictions for marijuana possession before the drug becomes legal in Illinois on Jan.
-1.
+(AP) — A nonprofit with the technology to analyze criminal records nearly automatically will help the county that includes Chicago clear tens of thousands of convictions for marijuana possession as Illinois gets set to allow the recreational sale of the drug.

-Code for America will provide a digital system to tackle the task at no taxpayer cost and in a fraction of the time it would take bureaucrats to slog through decades of cannabis arrests and convictions, Cook County State’s Attorney Kim Foxx told The Associated Press in advance of announcing it Tuesday.
+Code for America will provide a digital system to tackle the task at no taxpayer cost and in a fraction of the time it would take bureaucrats to slog through decades of cannabis arrests and convictions, Cook County State’s Attorney Kim Foxx said at a news conference in Chicago on Tuesday.

 California is using the organization’s “Clear My Record” program to erase tens of thousands of records in four of its counties, including Los Angeles County.

-Possession of 30 grams (one ounce) or less of marijuana will be legal in Illinois starting next year.
-The law, which was signed in June, also recognizes that for decades people caught with small amounts of pot received stiff fines, possible jail time and criminal convictions that dogged them for life.
+Possession of 30 grams (one ounce) or less of marijuana will be legal in Illinois starting Jan.
+1. The law, which was signed in June, also recognizes that for decades people caught with small amounts of pot received stiff fines, possible jail time and criminal convictions that dogged them for life.

+Illinois is the 11th state to legalize recreational marijuana, and as the legalization movement grows, so too does the debate about the damage inflicted by the government’s war on drugs, particularly on minority communities that were disproportionately affected.
+Foxx, who is black, has been vocal about the role prosecutors must play in repairing the harm and she began clearing pot convictions in the spring, before recreational marijuana was signed into law in June.

+“It is prosecutors who have to be at the table to ensure that we’re righting the wrongs of the past,” Foxx said.
+“Conviction relief is not only a critical part of righting the wrongs on the war on drugs, it is a recommitment and a statement of our values, that a low-level marijuana conviction does not mean that someone is a threat to public safety.”

-So about 770,000 arrests and convictions, representing about 314,000 people, must be automatically expunged.
-Lawmakers streamlined the process but it would take an inestimable number of staff hours to review the records by hand, Foxx said.
+In Illinois, about 770,000 arrests and convictions, representing about 314,000 people, must be automatically expunged.
+Lawmakers streamlined the process but it would take an inestimable number of staff hours to review the records by hand.
 “It would be incredibly onerous,” Foxx said.
-“You’re talking upward of hundreds of thousands of records statewide, and … whether it’s people from the clerk’s office, the state’s attorney’s office, the state police, all of those who would have to touch an actual record to put in manually, this would be difficult.”

 Foxx said her office is working with the State Police to determine how many conviction records the county must process.
-Prosecutors such as Foxx must identify eligible cases — essentially, any that didn’t involve violence — and forward them to state regulators for review and then to the governor for pardons, clearing the way for the state attorney general to seek their expungement from a judge.

-Illinois is the 11th state to legalize recreational marijuana, and as the legalization movement grows, so too does the debate about the damage inflicted by the government’s war on drugs, particularly on minority communities that were disproportionately affected.
-Foxx, who is black, has been vocal about the role prosecutors must play in repairing the harm.
+A State Police spokesman did not immediately respond to a request for comment.
+Foxx’s staff will then initiate court calls at which they will ask a judge to expunge groups of eligible cases — essentially, any that didn’t involve violence.

 Jennifer Pahlka, founder and executive director of San Francisco-based Code for America, which provides digital programs for a variety of government services, said she began Clear My Record after California legalized recreational marijuana in 2016.
 It was initially an online platform for people seeking marijuana conviction expungements to avoid a paper chase.
 She said 12,000 people successfully navigated the original process, but it seemed too slow.

-Note: This story has been corrected to reflect that state regulators and the governor are not involved in the Cook County process.